 For those starting in UB Round 1, you will need to play your duel by no later than Sunday 4th December 23:59 GMT+1.
 Those starting in UB Round 2 have one week to play their duel from the date it becomes available.

 If you have any extenuating circumstances which mean that this is cannot be achievable in a particular round, please let one of the JDC admins/officials know in advance.
 Otherwise, you will automatically forfeit your unplayed matches in that round.
 Please do not sign up for the tournament if you doubt that you will be able to commit to playing all of your duels.

 Submit your duels by submitting them as JDC duels, including the [JDCE] tag as a suffix in the level name field.
 Note that is your responsibility to have screenshots as evidence for each of your matches.

 How long is the tournament expected to last for?

-If anything is not clear to you, do not hesitate to ask an official! :)
+If anything is not clear to you, do not hesitate to ask an admin or official! :)